gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### Eclipse & CDT

-The oldest Eclipse supported by the plug-ins is Eclipse 4.3 Kepler (CDT 8.3), and the recommended version is 4.4 SR2.
+The oldest Eclipse supported by the plug-ins is Eclipse 4.3 Kepler (CDT 8.3), and the recommended version is 4.5 Mars.
 Do not try to install them on Juno, Indigo, or older versions, since the install will fail.

-The plug-ins also run on Eclipse 4.5 Mars, but there might be some small problems, for example the Restart button in the Debug view seems not working at all.

 Just go to the [Eclipse download site](http://www.eclipse.org/downloads/) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bit version.

-Unpack it at a place of your choice and start using it.
+Eclipse does not need an installer, Eclipse is distributed as a plain archive.
+To install Eclipse, simply unpack the archive at a place of your choice and start using it.

-> Note: on GNU/Linux be sure you manually install the Eclipse; **DO NOT** try to install it via the Synaptics package manager, or similar, since usually you get an older version and the CDT plug-ins are not included.
+> Note 1: on GNU/Linux be sure you manually install the Eclipse; **DO NOT** try to install it via the Synaptics package manager, or similar, since usually you get an older version and the CDT plug-ins are not included.

+> Note 2: Contrary to other tools, Eclipse does not need administrative rights, does need not be installed in a system location, and does not need not be a single instance on a system.
+Actually you are encouraged to install multiple instances of Eclipse, possibly one for each project type, to avoid mixing plug-ins from different sources in case different project types.

 ### CDT